Open the profile

 - Embeds the User Sessions widget so engineers can inspect the customer’s connection history, NAS, and timestamps without leaving the profile.

-- Pause/Unpause subscription – temporarily suspend access (useful when a customer asks you to pause their service).
+All primary actions live in the top-right buttons.
+Most of them require admin status or the relevant permission.- Pause/Unpause subscription – temporarily suspend access (useful when a customer asks you to pause their service).
 You can set an optional “pause until” date and custom SMS message.
 Unpausing resumes the remaining time.

 - Set/Change expiry date – update the manual expiry, package, and (for PPPoE) grace period.
 Centipid saves the change to the expiry-date record automatically.